Lesson 4

 Beyond the LICENSE.md File

-• It is common practice to also include a copy of the license in a comment at the beginning of each source file: this way, anyone who copies a file from a repository into their own code “brings” the license with them.
+• It is common practice to also include a copy of the full license in a comment at the beginning of each source file: this way, anyone who copies a file from a repository into their own code “brings” the license with them.

 • There are more structured methods for reporting the license type in the code.
 One example is SPDX, a standard also followed by the Linux kernel, which allows license information to be processed automatically (e.g., by a script).